verysonglaa/container-security-training/content/en/docs/container-basics/02-Security/02/_capabilities.md

 docker run --rm -it alpine sh -c 'apk add -U libcap; capsh --print'
 ```

-Important for us are the sections `Current` and `Bounding Set`, these are the Capabilites a process in our container has or can aquire.
+Important for us are the sections `Current` and `Bounding Set`, these are the capabilites a process in our container has or can acquire.
 You can deny processes from gaining more privileges by adding `--security-opt=no-new-privileges` to the docker run command.

-Furthermore we have `Current Inheritable and Blocked (IAB) Capabilities`
+Furthermore, we have `Current Inheritable and Blocked (IAB) Capabilities`
 , this shows the capabilities that the process does NOT have.
 Each capability here is prefixed with !, indicating that the capability is disabled or not granted.

 ## Configuring a Container to Use Only What It Needs